Greet Hofmans: Beel Commission (1956)

-The cabinet of Willem Drees banned the import of the edition of the German magazine and on 28 June 1956 appointed a commission of enquiry of former ministers (Louis Beel and Gerbrandy) and former governor-general of the Dutch East Indies A. W. L. Tjarda van Starkenborgh Stachouwer: the Beel Commission.
+The cabinet of Willem Drees banned the import of the edition of the German magazine and on 28 June 1956 appointed a commission of enquiry of former ministers (Louis Beel and Pieter Sjoerds Gerbrandy) and former governor-general of the Dutch East Indies A. W. L. Tjarda van Starkenborgh Stachouwer: the Beel Commission.
 The outcome was the termination of Hofmans' contacts with the court and the reorganisation of the royal household.

 Through the secrecy imposed on the official side and the self-censorship of the Dutch press, the Hofmans affair took on a life of its own.
 Some have speculated that the affair was simply a mask for a looming divorce of the royal couple.

 Despite being banned from the court, Hofmans retained influential followers, who saw in her the personification of the ideal life: sober, peaceful, free of self-interest, and directed at one's fellow man.
 Others viewed her as a charlatan, an intrigant, and a dangerous "witch", or at best a naive figure.
 She kept treating patients until she died from cancer in 1968.
 She was buried at Zorgvlied cemetery.

 On 7 February 2004 Bernhard wrote in an open letter to the Volkskrant newspaper:

 "with respect to the so-named Hofmans affair, I recall that the Beel Commission in 1956 conducted an exhaustive investigation.
 The report of this commission is for formal reasons still not public, therefore I express here my confidence that the eventual publication will place all those involved in this complex affair in the correct light".

 Fasseur study (2008)

 In November 2008, the Dutch historian Cees Fasseur revealed in his book Juliana & Bernhard.
 Story of a marriage, 1936–1956 that Hofmans left the Dutch royal court in 1956 after receiving a letter warning that both she and Queen Juliana’s private secretary Walraven van Heeckeren would be "assassinated if she did not leave “voluntarily".
 The existence of the anonymous letter, signed by "the Action Committee", was kept secret until that publication.
-However, it was known that two members of former Dutch resistance groups had sent a letter to Queen Juliana’s mother, Wilhelmina, suggesting a violent solution for the crisis within the monarchy caused by the Hofmans’ closeness to Queen Juliana.
+However, it was known that two members of former Dutch resistance groups had sent a letter to Queen Juliana’s mother, Wilhelmina, suggesting a violent solution for the crisis within the monarchy caused by Hofmans’ closeness to Queen Juliana.

 Author Fasseur said he did not know if Bernhard, who had close ties with the former resistance, knew about the liquidation threat – or if he perhaps gave the order to send such a threat himself.
 Fasseur was the first who was granted permission by the then Queen Beatrix to read files related to the affair, that had been kept in the royal archives along with the 1956 secret report of the Beel Commission.
 The long-secret report of the commission appeared as an appendix to Fasseur’s book in 2008.

 The Vereniging tegen de Kwakzalverij (Dutch association against charlatans, or quackery) has ranked Hofmans in the 14th place of the top twenty charlatans of the 20th century in the Netherlands.